 Takano’s bill has already been endorsed by the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO), the Economic Policy Institute (EPI), Service Employees International Union (SEIU), the National Employment Law Project (NELP), and the United Food and Commercial Workers Union (UFCW).

 While the pandemic brought a tidal wave of catastrophes, it did give rise to flexible working hours and shattered the notion that working remotely reduced productivity.
 Businesses and governments around the world, including Ireland, Spain, Iceland, New Zealand, and Canada, have piloted 4-day workweek programs with highly positive results.
-Reports have shown up to a 40% increase in productivity, reduced sick days, lowered unemployment rates and workers have cited an improved sense of wellbeing.
+Reports have shown up to a 40% increase in productivity, reduced sick days, and lowered unemployment rates and workers have cited an improved sense of well-being.
 In some cases, studies have shown a correlating drop in environmental impact.

-In the last two years, more countries and companies have been experimenting with shorter work weeks, even in countries with a notorious hustle-culture like Japan.
+In the last two years, more countries and companies have been experimenting with shorter work weeks, even in countries with a notorious hustle culture like Japan.
 Spearheading the revolution is the 4-Day Work Week Global.
 The non-profit organization works alongside think tank Autonomy and researchers at various institutions, including Cambridge University, Boston College, Oxford University.
-Funds raised through the foundation are channeled into research around workplace practices, the future of work and wellbeing.
+Funds raised through the foundation are channeled into research around workplace practices, the future of work and well-being.
 The data is collected and analyzed to design a healthier modern economic system for the modern world.